khongten001/tidykit-fp/README.md

 3. Go to `Package` → `Open Package File (.lpk)...`

-4. Navigate to the TidyKit packages in the `directory\lazarus\` folder and select `TidyKit.lpk`
+4. Navigate to the TidyKit packages in the `directory/lazarus/` folder and select `TidyKit.lpk`

 5. In the package window that opens, click `Compile`

 6. Click `Use → Add to Project` to install the package

-The TidyKit package is now ready to use in your Lazarus projects.
+The TidyKit package is now ready to use in your Lazarus project.

 ## 💻 Installation (General)